-DM1014 - How to Lead and Teach: Christian Education in Myanmar Today
+DM1014 - How to Lead and Teach: Christian Education in Myanmar Today congregations.

-This course is designed to formulate a guideline for a comprehensive and contextualized Christian education for Myanmar churches that will contribute to the formation of healthier congregations.
 The student will examine the meaning and practice of Christian education among Myanmar's churches by reconsidering the definition and goals of what is meant by Christian education, evaluating the approaches utilized, and exploring the challenges to Christian education presented by the Myanmar context.
 On the basis of these insights the student also will consider issues surrounding Christian education and leadership formation in Myanmar.
 Finally, the student will evaluate the practices of Christian education and leader formation in her or his own ministry context in light of their implications for congregational health.